Department Chair: Amy Tibbitts

 Office phone: 608-363-2312

 Professor Oliver teaches Elementary and Intermediate Russian, Russian culture, topical courses in Russian literature, and Russian literature in translation.
-You may direct inquiries about Beloit College's Russian program to her by email:
+Her research interests include 19th and 20th century literature and literary culture.
+You may direct inquiries about Beloit College's Russian program to her by email.

 Office phone: 608-363-2252